I'm thinking about eye surgery

 Receive our recommendation

 The optometrist will determine if you are suitable (pending your ophthalmic surgeon confirmation) for eye surgery based on your test results and the information you have provided.
 If you are suitable, your optometrist will provide a recommendation of the best treatment for your needs.
 The final decision on your suitability for surgery rests with your treating ophthalmic surgeon.
 The majority of patients are suitable for laser eye surgery, but you may find you are best suited for lens surgery.
-If you are not suitable for eye surgery, Optical Express can also offer the finest glasses and contact lenses that are currently avaiable.
+If you are not suitable for eye surgery, Optical Express can also offer the finest glasses and contact lenses that are currently available.

 Watch an informed consent video